SkylerHope/Debian-Discord-Updater/README.md

 ```bash
 discord-update
 ```
 > NOTE: If you actually update, you will be prompted to enter your password.
-If you are in the latest version already, you won't need to.
+If you are in the latest version already, you won't.